jaeoh2/self-driving-car-nd/CarND-Behavioral-Cloning-P3/writeup_template.md

 Use the analog joy-sticks, at least use mouse steering.

+Tested color spaces(YUV, HSV) but RGB was best for my cases.

+Random shadow or ramdom brightness approach was not much effects to performance.

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.